Rue, Capt. Edwin W.

 During the trip, Skip recalled that the POWs were always hungry.
 It was during the trip that he got the first signs of dry beriberi.
 His toes began to tingle and slowly the pain moved from the instep to his ankles.
 As it got worse, the pain would shoot up his legs and down again.
 Finally, he could not stand anything touching him.

-The ship reached Takao, Formosa, on November 11.
+The ship reached Takao, Formosa, on November 11th.
 While it was docked there, the POWs could not leave the holds.
-The ship sailed on November 15, and arrived at Mako, Formosa, the same day.
+The ship sailed on November 15th and arrived at Mako, Pescadores Islands the same day.
 They remained in the holds with the fleas, lice, and roaches.
-The ship sailed again on November 18.
-During this part of the trip, the POWs felt the explosions from depth charges.
-The trip to Japan ended on November 24, when the ship reached Moji late in the day.
-At 5:00 P.M. the next day they disembarked.
-As the POWs disembarked the ship, they were given chips of colored wood which determined which camp the man was sent to.
-Skip noticed that the color on his wood chip was different than what other POWs in his group.
+The ship sailed again on November 18th and arrived at Keelung, Formosa the same day.
+The ship sailed again on the 20th and during this part of the trip, the POWs heard and felt the explosions from depth charges.
+They also heard a torpedo hit the haul of the ship, but it did not detonate.
+The trip to Japan ended on November 24th, when the ship reached Moji late in the day.
+It is believed that 27 POWs died during the trip to Japan.

 On December 22, 1942, the War Department released a list of men known to be held by the Japanese as Prisoners of War.
 His wife had been informed he was a POW weeks earlier.